 The faculty and staff of the Department of Languages, Linguistics, and Comparative Literature are proud of our alumni’s remarkable accomplishments.
 As you will see from these profiles, our graduates are using the knowledge and experience they gained while studying with us to advance careers in many different fields, from government service, to teaching, to private enterprise, to graduate and Ph.D. degrees.

-Corey Hancock , M.A.
-Spanish, 2005, is an American diplomat in the Foreign Service of the United States with the United States Agency for International Development.
+Corey Hancock , M.A. in Spanish, 2005, is an American diplomat in the Foreign Service of the United States with the United States Agency for International Development.
 Currently stationed in Lima, Peru, Mr. Hancock works in the Project Development and Program office, assisting in the reporting and budgeting functions of the mission.
 Previously, he worked as a Microenterprise Development Volunteer in Peace Corps Bolivia, implementing a community tourism fair in an indigenous village in the Andes Mountains, and a fully functioning bakery in an urban orphanage in the city of Cochabamba.
 In addition to his federal service, he has worked with several NGOs, in both the domestic and international contexts.
 He is an honorary member of Sigma Delta Pi, the Hispanic Honor Society, and he taught six semesters of beginning and intermediate Spanish as a Graduate Teaching Assistant at Florida Atlantic University, Boca Raton.
 He has a bachelor’s degree in Political Science, with a minor in Spanish Business and Culture, as well as a certificate in Latin American Studies.
 He spent semesters studying abroad in LLCL programs in Salamanca, Spain, and in Cuenca, Ecuador.

-Peggy Schaller, Ph.D. in Comparative Studies, 2008, is an Assistant Professor of French at Georgia College & State University, (www.gcsu.edu), south of Atlanta, Georgia.
+Peggy Schaller, Ph.D. in Comparative Studies, 2008, is an Assistant Professor of French at Georgia College & State University (www.gcsu.edu), south of Atlanta, Georgia.
 Before graduating from FAU, she taught a variety of French courses in our department as a GTA and adjunct professor.